 Oxford Home Schooling offers an integrated KS3 Science course that meets the requirements of the National Curriculum for Years 7-9.
 It also meets the requirements of the UK 13+ Common Entrance Examination.
-Students can enrol of the full Years 7-9 course, or separately for any of the three Year-based courses.
-The entire course follows an integrated approach to all three sciences with lessons on each of the 3 sciences following each other in rotation.
+Students can enrol on the full Year 7-9 courses or separately for any of the three Year-based courses.
+The entire course follows an integrated approach to all three sciences with lessons on each taken in rotation.

 The course provides an excellent introduction to the sciences and offers students the opportunity to gain the knowledge and skills required for further study at GCSE or IGCSE.

 The new KS3 Science Year 7 course is suitable for Oxford Home Schooling students who are beginning KS3 Science at Year 7 level.
 Students wanting to begin KS3 Science in Year 8 or Year 9 should follow our separate KS3 Science courses for Years 8 or 9 (see below).
 To benefit fully from course activities, students will need to have access to the internet.